 All registered players are drafted onto a team, with the following exceptions:

 - WeeBall & 6U players do not try-out and there is no draft.
 The Commissioners assign players to teams based on several factors that ensure a balance across teams.
 While buddy to buddy player requests are considered, we do not guarantee that they will be met.

-- Coaches children are placed on the team their parent coaches (usually two per team).
+- The children of Head Coach and Priority Assistant are placed on the team their parent coaches (usually two per team).

-- Siblings in the same league are drafted onto the same team unless otherwise requested by the parent.
+- Siblings in the same division are drafted onto the same team unless otherwise requested by the parent.

 - 2nd year returners are automatically placed on the same team (Spring only).